 —Ben Loory, author of Tales of Falling and Flying

 Rachel Groves is a graduate of SMU and the Vermont College of Fine Arts MFA program.
 Her fiction has appeared in Beloit Fiction Journal, Michigan Quarterly Review, and elsewhere.
 When We Were Someone Else is her first book.
-A New Jersey native and longtime resident of Dallas, Texas, she now lives in Kansas City, Missouri.
+A New Jersey native and current resident of Dallas, Texas, she has also lived in Kansas City, Missouri.

-Winner of the John Ciardi Prize for Poetry, selected by Enid Shomer Sweet Herbaceous Miracle is absolutely gorgeous writing.
-Attentive language, rich, provocative scenes with painterly light shini...
+Winner of the John Ciardi Prize for Poetry, selected by Enid Shomer Featured on Poetry Daily and Verse Daily Sweet Herbaceous Miracle is a...

 Kansas City Literary Events